Find Affordable College Courses

 Needham, MA

 Our 2023 rankings named Olin College the best school in Massachusetts for electrical engineering students working on their bachelor’s degree.
-Located in the suburb of Needham, Olin College is a private not-for-profit school with a fairly small student population.
+Located in the suburb of Needham, Olin College is a private not-for-profit college with a fairly small student population.

 The average amount in student loans that EE majors at MIT take out while working on their Bachelor's Degree is $13,509.